 Your child’s early experience in child care will shape who they become as a young child.
-With the love and attention we’ve given out over the last 11 years at Crawmer’s, we’ve seen our students accomplish amazing things!
+With the love and attention we’ve given out over the last 19 years at Crawmer’s, we’ve seen our students accomplish amazing things!

-Like the preschoolers, the infants are encouraged to reach their next mile stone.
+Like the preschoolers, the infants are encouraged to reach their next milestone.
 Through visual and auditory stimuli for infants as well as one on one time, infants are continually challenged to play, learn, and grow.
 With parent conferences, you have the opportunity to meet with the teacher who daily engages your baby, to ask questions and see where they are developmentally.
-Take a look at what we offer each day…

 Breast Feeding Welcomed: a wide variety of options for both nursing and bottle feeding families.
 Mothers are welcome to come in and breast feed, or bring in the breast milk to be bottle fed to their children.
 Formula feed infants are also welcome.

-Infant Massage: physical touch to promote growth, relaxation and circulation.
+Infant Massage: Physical touch to promote growth, relaxation and circulation.
 With staff trained in infant massage, infants who are experiencing stress can be soothed through physical touch.

-Gross Motor Development: working the muscles and brain together to encourage growth.
+Gross Motor Development: Working the muscles and brain together to encourage growth.
 From tummy time to staff working one on one with your child, reaching mile stones and encouraging both upper body and lower body strength is the job of your child’s teacher.

-Literacy Programming: through speech, book reading, object vocalization and voicing infants are taught the value of language skills.
+Literacy Programming: Through speech, book reading, object vocalization and voicing infants are taught the value of language skills.
 They are rewarded with positive words and excitement as they make progress in language.

-American Sign Language: taught to children from 6 months and up.
+American Sign Language: Taught to children from 6 months and up.
 ASL is a wonderful way for infants to communicate to the adults around them.
 Language skills begin to develop between 12-18 months but their brain becomes frustrated when they want to communicate and can’t.
 ASL is the perfect outlet, letting the infant tell us their needs or wants and being able to have those fulfilled brings great self confidence and satisfaction.

-Toddler School Program: toddlers as early as 12 months begin exploring their curiosity through art.
+Toddler School Program: Toddlers as early as 12 months begin exploring their curiosity through art.
 These early toddlers are encouraged to check out the materials, try them out and learn how to use them.
 Crafts are complete at the toddler’s own speed when they have the desire to; allowing these beginning students to explore and learn when they are ready.